Wire Codes: Code Properties

 We restate several definitions here for convenience.
 The input stabilizer code $\oldcodespace$ is taken to live on $\nold$ qubits, and the resulting wire code $\newcodespace$ lives on $\nnew$ qubits.
 The code $\oldcodespace$ has stabilizer group $\stabs$, while $\newcodespace$ has gauge group $\gauge$.
-With these preliminaries we can define the respective logicals of these codes
+With these preliminaries we can define the respective logical operators of these codes